German television exposes Azerbaijan’s massive bribery of European officials

 This is not the first time that autocratic Azerbaijan has come under scrutiny for handing out billions of dollars in bribes to Western officials to ignore its massive violations of the human rights of its own population and Artsakh Armenians.

 “Baku has cleverly navigated the corridors of power in Europe, winning over politicians with a mix of luxurious trips and direct cash payments.
 The aim?
-To ensure these influential voices speak up for Azerbaijan’s interests, particularly within the halls of the Parliamentary Assembly of the Council of Europe (PACE) and even Germany’s own Bundestag,” wrote Adilgizi.
+To ensure these influential voices speak up for Azerbaijan’s interests, particularly within the halls of the Parliamentary Assembly of the Council of Europe (PACE) and even Germany’s own Bundestag,” Adilgizi continued.

 The film, directed by investigative reporter Daniel Harrich, premiered at an event organized by the German Parliament on February 20.
 A follow-up documentary is planned to further reveal Azerbaijan’s corrupt lobbying efforts in Europe.